Code of Practice on Unacceptable Behaviour

 37.3.1 It is understood that, in upsetting or distressing circumstances, and in certain forms or stages of ill health, people may act out of character and may become persistent, angry or upset.
 However, where it leads to aggressive behaviour or unreasonable demands, it is considered unacceptable.
 Similarly, behaviour which disrupts normal University activities, intentionally or not, is considered unacceptable.
 Members of the University community are entitled to be treated with respect and courtesy.

-The University also has procedures for students and staff who consider that they are being harassed (see §37.7).
+The University considers that all forms of harassment constitute unacceptable behaviour.
+A number of other procedures also apply to students and staff who consider that they are being harassed (listed at §37.7).

 37.3.2 Aggressive/Abusive Behaviour